hqdatt/IOS101-Prework/README.md

 Locket Widget:
 -	Share photos, referred to as "Snap Lockets," for instant display on your friend's phone widget.
 -	Archive and organize shared photos conveniently, creating a comprehensive collection of moments between you and your friends.

+- [ ] App Idea

+BuddyUp, a student-focused friend-making app that redefines social connections on campus.
+This  platform employs a matching algorithm, pairing users based on shared academic interests, courses, and hobbies.
+Users can create comprehensive profiles, initiating conversations through engaging icebreaker questions.
+For academic collaboration, the app facilitates the creation of virtual study groups, promoting teamwork on shared courses.
+To encourage real-world interactions, the app prompts users to organize or discover local meetups.
+A secure in-app messaging system ensures seamless communication for planning activities and building lasting connections.
+This app is designed to make the process of forming meaningful friendships during the academic journey enjoyable and tailored to the unique student experience.

 ## Notes